 You can try out almost all of the Brooks saddles to try out and compare and some of Lepper too:

 Team professional, B17, B17 narrow, B17 Imperial, Swallow, Swift, B68, Lepper Voyager, Lepper voyager Lounger, and more:

 (Also possible but not shown: Colt, B17S (ladies' saddle for travel/touring and/or city bikes), B68S (ladies' saddle for city bikes))

 Email or phone to make an appointment!

 Note despite what some people say, a test ride on a leather saddle DOES make sense.
 That you may have a different sit bone width from the one who broke in the saddle doesn't matter all that much, because the process of breaking-in makes the saddle only a little more comfortable around the sitbone area.
 For some people this is important for good support for long duration rides so the skin doesn't get irritated around the sitbones, but that's not an issue you can find out about (I mean whether a leather saddle solves this problem that some people have) on a short test ride.
-If a leather saddle seems like it will not work for you on a short ride, for whatever reason, then it barely matters that the saddle was broken in by somebody else, then it will probably not work for you...
+If a leather saddle seems like it will not work for you on a short ride, for whatever reason, then it barely matters that the saddle was broken in by somebody else (except in case of excessive indentation), then it will probably not work for you...
 You can feel the essentials of the leather saddle quickly, such as that it doesn't get hot while riding on it, you can feel the way the shape of the top is too wide or too narrow for your sit bones and riding style, the way the angle of the saddle needs to be adjusted to sit comfortably (or perhaps never) as with the Swift, etc.